Welcome to the PLU American Chemical Society Student Affiliate Chapter (a.k.a. 'Chem Club')

 PLU Chem Club starting to plan for the ACS National Meeting Spring 2019

-The 257th American Chemical Society National Meeting & Exposition – Chemistry for New Frontiers will be held March 31 – April 4, 2019 in Orlando, FL.
+The 258th American Chemical Society National Meeting & Exposition – Macromolecular Chemistry: The Second Century will be held March 22 – 26, 2020 in Philadelphia, PA.
 Members of the PLU Chem Club and students who participated in undergraduate research with PLU Chemistry faculty members will be attending.

 Desserts and Demos